 So you first decide what you want it to actually do in the real world, then think through algorithmically how a machine would accomplish the steps needed.
 The word "algorithm" like the word "computer" is actually very old, and you may hear the term used in old movies, before the computer era, but back then it was applied to people doing repetitive tasks, instead of machines.

-But you have some constraints, such as the economic ones I mentioned above, along with physical constraints about what technology is available to us, and what physical laws need to be followed.
+But you have some constraints, such as the economic ones I mentioned above, along with physical constraints, such as what technologies are available to us and what physical laws need to be followed.

 At first, I began designing monolithic robots, big, multi-function robots that performed the exact task needed.
 They would pick out the product and dump it out the chute to the customer.
 If you look at today's vending machines in the US, they use mechanisms to allow easy loading of their product and use simple motors and gravity to their benefit.

 Gravity is like a spring; it can store energy relative to the height of an object above the surface of the earth (called potential energy).
 When a person loads a vending machine, performing mechanical work, they lift the product a few feet up and put it in place.
 In effect, they have imparted some of their own body's energy into the machine, so the machine now has to do less work to release it back to you.
 The same principle applies to machines such as grandfather clocks.

 So a lot of vending machines are designed to take advantage of this and keep the mechanisms as simple as possible.
 But the machines themselves are fairly large.
 Some vending machines use a robotic picker to pull out the product and deliver it, but the robotic arm is fairly complex and requires more energy.
 And if the mechanism breaks down, you have a high repair bill.
 Japan has some pretty advanced machines that I have never seen in the US.